 You’ve probably heard of sebum, the oil that the scalp produces to add moisture to the hair.
-Whilst, sebum is important for moisture, if you overwork the scalp by vigorous scrubbing when you wash your hair, its possible to overstimulate the sebaceous glands that produce the sebum.
-This can lead to an oily scalp.
-The oily scalp attracts more dirt and it’s harder to keep your hair and scalp clean.
+Whilst, sebum is vital for moisture, if you overwork the scalp by vigorous scrubbing when you wash your hair, it’s possible to overstimulate the sebaceous glands that produce the sebum.
+That can lead to an oily scalp.
+The oily scalp attracts more dirt.
+Plus, it’s harder to keep your hair and scalp clean.

 Do gently massage your scalp.

 Good scalp circulation is good for hair growth.
-A great time to massage your scalp is when you wash your hair but, as we said above, no vigorous scrubbing!
-Just a firm but gentle pressure with circular movements as you wash.
+A great time to massage your scalp to improve circulation is when you wash your hair.
+Avoid vigorous scrubbing; firm but gentle pressure with circular movements as you wash is ideal.

-Do work up the shampoo in between your palms, before you apply to the scalp.
+Do work up the shampoo, in between your palms, before applying to your scalp.

-This prevents over-application of shampoo in one area of the scalp.
+That prevents the over-application of shampoo in one area of the scalp.
 If you squeeze shampoo into your hand and place it directly on the top of your head, it’s not uncommon to get product build-up in that area.
-Work it up into a lather before you apply, for an even spread.
+Work it up into a lather before applying for an even spread.

 Do eat your greens.